June 16, 2015

 Pesto is a tasty addition to foods such as wholemeal pasta or chicken, but more often than not it’s high in calories.

-Homemade pesto is a healthier option and tastes fresher than one that's been stored in a jar.
+Homemade pesto is a healthier option and tastes fresher than one that’s been stored in a jar.
 All you need is fresh basil leaves, chopped garlic, pine nuts, extra virgin olive oil and a sprinkle of parmesan cheese.
-Basil is a good source of vitamin A – the nutrient that helps the body's immune system fight against infections.
+Basil is a good source of vitamin A which is needed for a variety of processes in our body.

 Blend the ingredients together and enjoy!